veged/icfpc2013/LETTER.md

 6. _Did you use different strategies for each class of problem?
    The classes of problems were:_
-      - small fold-free problems
+      - _small fold-free problems_
-      - large fold-free problems
+      - _large fold-free problems_
-      - tfold problems
+      - _tfold problems_
-      - fold problems
+      - _fold problems_
-      - bonus problem set 1 (size 42)
+      - _bonus problem set 1 (size 42)_
-      - bonus problem set 2 (size 137)
+      - _bonus problem set 2 (size 137)_

  We used different strategies for bonus and for all other (regular) problems.
 For regular problems see the description of the algorithm above.
 Bonus problems solver deserves a separate description.

  A list of alternatives is used to represent a set of possible solutions.
-Each alternative being a direct product of possible condition expressions set, and left and right branches expressions sets.
-To filter through a Exp( x_i ) = y_i constraint each alternative is split into two: one is where we demand Exp( x_i ) evaluation to go through the left branch and the other - through the right.
+Each alternative is a direct product of possible condition expressions set, and left and right branches expressions sets.
+To filter through a `Exp(x_i) = y_i` constraint each alternative is split into two: one is where we demand `Exp(x_i)` evaluation to go through the left branch and the other - through the right.
 Contradictory alternatives are stripped out from the list. https://github.com/veged/icfpc2013/blob/master/src/all/SolverBonus.java#L87

  Unfortunately we didn't notice during the contest that the upper `if0`'s condition in the bonus problems always is in the form `(and e 1)`.
 Pretty sure we've lost a couple dozens of points with upper-sized bonuses due to that.
 But nevertheless performance of our bonus solver is pretty good: solved all the problems from the set 1 and about 1/3 of problems from the set 2.